beckje01/beckje01.github.io/beckje01com/_posts/2024-04-04-displaying-webrtc-nest-cameras-in-an-android-app.markdown

 </html>
 ```

-The `video` tag has a few extra elements added: `playsinline`, `autoplay`, `muted`.
-These three are all needed in order to allow the JavaScript to automatically start the feed when the page is loaded.
-Without those three attributes you will ilkey need a user action of pressing play or some click to start the stream.
+The `video` tag has a few extra attributes added: `playsinline`, `autoplay`, `muted`.
+These three attributes are needed in order to allow the JavaScript to start the feed when the page is loaded automatically.
+Without those three attributes, you will likely need a user action of pressing play or some click to start the stream.

 ### JavaScript

 The JavaScript doing all the real work is taken from [James Dilworth's](https://jamesdilworth.com/) post [Stream from the New Nest Camera (Battery) to the Web](https://jamesdilworth.com/all/stream-from-new-nest-camera-to-the-web/).
-There were some minor bits removed and streamlined but mainly this is the same as the post so refer to the main source for any information.
+Some minor bits were removed and streamlined, but this is the same as the post, so refer to the primary source for any information.

 ```js
 const configuration = { };